ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/index.rst

        (data about the elements, nodes, faces, region, zone ...) so it can be manipulated.

-    .. grid-item-card:: Get a mesh split on different parts
+    .. grid-item-card:: Extract a mesh in split parts
        :link: tutorials_split_mesh
        :link-type: ref
        :text-align: center

-       This tutorial show how to get meshes split on a given space or time.
+       This tutorial show how to get meshes split on a given space or time for Fluent, CFX or LSDYNA result files.

     .. grid-item-card:: Split a mesh
        :link: tutorials_split_mesh